-Each Ipsos country will be required to appoint one or more Data Protection Officers ("DPO").
-The DPO's are the internal and external contact persons in country for data protection.
-They can perform checks and must familiarise the employees with the contents of this Data Protection Policy and applicable legislation.
-The relevant management is required to assist the DPO's with their efforts.
+Ipsos will appoint a Data Protection Officers ("DPO").
+The DPO is the internal and external contact persons fordata protection.
+The DPO can perform checks and must familiarise the employees with the contents of this Data Protection Policy and applicable legislation.
+The management shall assist the DPO's with their efforts.
 The main tasks of the DPO are:

-- To inform and advise the organisation and its employees about their obligations to comply with the applicable data protection laws and this Data Protection Policy.
-This task will be supported and guided by Group and through the network of DPOs under the leadership of the CPO and training. - To monitor compliance with the data protection laws, including managing internal data protection activities, advise (not to conduct) on data protection impact assessments; train staff and conduct internal audits.
-This will be supported and guided by Group.
-Audits, other than spot checks, should be co-ordinated with the Group internal audit function. - To be the first point of contact for supervisory authorities and for individuals whose data is processed (employees, customers etc.).
+- To inform and advise the Ipsos and its employees about their obligations to comply with the applicable data protection laws and this Data Protection Policy.
+This task will be supported and guided by Ipsos Group and through Ipsos Group network of DPOs under the leadership of the CPO and training. - To monitor compliance with the data protection laws, including managing internal data protection activities, advise (not to conduct) on data protection impact assessments;

+train staff and conduct internal audits.
+This will be supported and guided by Ipso Group.
+Audits, other than spot checks, should be co-ordinated with the Ipsos Group internal audit function.

+• To be the first point of contact for supervisory authorities and for individuals whose data is processed (employees, customers etc.).